heig-iict-ida/crpo/README.md

    - Popescu-Belis A., Atrio A.R., Bernath B., Boisson E., Ferrari T., Theimer-Lienhard X., & Vernikos G. 2023.
 [GPoeT: a Language Model Trained for Rhyme Generation on Synthetic Data](https://aclanthology.org/2023.latechclfl-1.2/). *Proceedings of the 6th Joint SIGHUM Workshop on Computational Linguistics for Cultural Heritage, Social Sciences, Humanities and Literature (LaTeCH-CLfL)*, EACL 2023, Dubrovnik, Croatia.

 CRPO was originally designed for the [Digital Lyric exhibition](https://lyricalvalley.org/digital-lyric-exposition/) held in Morges, Switzerland, in spring 2020.
-The exhibition was curated by [Antonio Rodriguez](https://www.unil.ch/fra/antoniorodriguez) (University of Lausanne) and [Sarah Kenderdine](https://people.epfl.ch/sarah.kenderdine) (EPFL).
+The exhibition was curated by Professors [Antonio Rodriguez](https://www.unil.ch/fra/antoniorodriguez) (University of Lausanne) and [Sarah Kenderdine](https://people.epfl.ch/sarah.kenderdine) (EPFL).
 The event showcased artworks and devices demonstrating novel relations between poetry and technology.

 ## Examples